Why Do It?

-Researchers have a duty to publish and disclose their inventions to the public.
-A problem arises, however, whenever an inventor publishes, gives a talk, or otherwise describes the invention.
-These acts are known as a disclosure under intellectual property laws, and any of them could lead to the loss of patent rights or the need to file for patent protection within 1 year.
+By publishing, giving lectures, or otherwise describing the invention, these acts are known as disclosure under intellectual property laws and could lead to the loss of patent rights or the need to file for patent protection within 1 year.